Float Therapy Benefits

 Floating Relieves Physical Pain

-Additionally, floating usually elicits a response from the body in the form of increased beta-endorphin secretion.
+Floatation rest also usually promotes beta-endorphin secretion.
 Beta-endorphins are often termed as the body’s natural painkillers, and can provide a quick, and often profound improvement in perceived pain.

 Floating Speeds Up Recovery And Boosts Athletic Performance

 Floating helps athletes bounce back faster.
 Another effect of improved vasodilation is your body can more quickly flush out lactic acid after workouts.
-This reduces muscle soreness, pain, and stiffness.
+This helps recovery from sore muscles, pain, and stiffness.

 Professional sports teams have been using floatation for years, to aid not only recovery, but mental sharpness and visualisation.
 Indeed, the 2015 Super Bowl final featured two teams that both employed floatation therapy for their athletes prior to the final, to improve performance on the field.